-Hello, guys, In today’s this article we will study about H Antigen.
-Like – what is the H antigen?
+Hello, guys.
+In today’s article, we will study H Antigen.
+What is the H antigen?
 What is the Bombay phenotype?
 We will know the answers to many such questions today, so let’s start.

-In ABO blood group system, antigen A and antigen B are polymucosaccharides.
-Their carbohydrate chain is bound to the lipid molecule on the surface of plasma membrane of RBCs.
-The terminal monosaccharide molecule of these carbohydrate chains is different in antigen A and B.
+In the ABO blood group system, antigen A and antigen B are polymucosaccharides.
+Their carbohydrate chain is bound to the lipid molecule on the surface of the plasma membrane of RBCs.
+The terminal monosaccharide molecule of these carbohydrate chains differs in antigens A and B.

-In is N-acetyle-α-D-galactosamine in antigen A and α-D-galactosamine in antigen B. The allele LA directs synthesis of enzyme N-acetyl galactosaminyl transferase which controls the addition of modified N-acetyl-α-D galactosamine to the carbohydrate chain.
-Allele LB controls synthesis of enzyme glactosyl transferase, which determines the addition of α-D-galactosamine.
+In is N-acetyle-α-D-galactosamine in antigen A and α-D-galactosamine in antigen B. The allele LA directs the synthesis of enzyme N-acetyl galactosaminyl transferase, which controls the addition of modified N-acetyl-α-D galactosamine to the carbohydrate chain.
+Allele LB controls the synthesis of the enzyme galactosyl transferase, which determines the addition of α-D-galactosamine.

-Both antigen A and B are synthesized from a precursor, called H-substance.
-This substance lacks both the terminal monosaccharides found in antigen A and B. Another pair of alleles., HH or Hh converts the precursor into antigen H.
+Both antigens A and B are synthesized from a precursor called H-substance.
+This substance lacks both the terminal monosaccharides found in antigens A and B. Another pair of alleles., HH or Hh converts the precursor into antigen H.

 - Blood group B persons have genotype LB – H —.